 HOW TO MAKE SLOW COOKER CHICKEN CARNITAS

-- Add the onions to a large dutch oven.
+- Add the onions to a large slow cooker and top with chicken.

-- In a bowl mix the jalapeño, salt, pepper, oregano, cumin and 3 tablespoons vegetable oil.
+- In a bowl mix the jalapeño, salt, pepper, oregano, cumin.

 - Cover and cook on high for 6 hours.